jahandaniyal/url-shortner-poc/README.md

   -  example, The URL `https://github.com/jahandaniyal` is shortened to `<BASE_URL>/shortly/XvBaW`
   -  If the same long URL is provided again (perhaps by another User) then the service will return existing short URL.
   -  Expiration Time:
   -  Users can specify expiration time (default is 30 Days, if it is not provided by the user)
 - Custom short link
   -  Must be Unique and length limitation of 3 to 10 characters
   -  If custom short link is already used by, then the User needs to select another one
   -  Successful creation if Unique : example, `<BASE_URL>/shortly/danny` (Here, the custom short link is 'danny')
   -  Same expiration, and url reuse rules apply to custom short links as well
-  -  Endpoint:
+- Endpoint
   -  `<AUTH_SERVICE_BASE_URL>/api/shortenurl/{id}`
   -  This endpoint is only accessible through User Authentication Service
   -  Can only be accessed by Authenticated Users

 ### Short URL Redirection
 - If a user visits a short url, this service will fetch the long URL from mongoDB and redirect the user to this long URL